thisjustin816/thisjustin816/README.md

 ## Lead DevOps Engineer

-Passionate and results-oriented DevOps Engineer with 14+ years in software development and 7+ years of experience in building, automating, and maintaining infrastructure for software development teams.
-Proven track record of successfully leading and collaborating on complex DevOps projects, from conception to deployment.
+Results-oriented DevOps Engineer with 14+ years in software development and 7+ years accelerating software delivery.
 Skilled in utilizing Infrastructure as Code (IaC), CI/CD pipelines, and cloud technologies to streamline operations and optimize costs.
-Adaptable and eager to learn new technologies and tools as needed to deliver high-quality solutions.
-Excellent communicator with a strong ability to break down technical concepts for both technical and non-technical audiences.
+Highly adaptable and eager to learn new technologies as needed to deliver high-quality solutions.
+Excellent communicator, bridging technical gaps for any audience.

 ## KEY SKILLS & PROFICIENCIES